vicramon/vim-tutorial/chapters/motions.md

 Now we're screaming! `}` and `{` are great for getting around methods and functions quickly.

-<div><textarea>
-Use { and } to traverse these paragraphs

-A paragraph in Vim just means touching lines
-Here's a line
-Here's a line

-Now this is a new paragraph
-Here's a line
-Here's a line

-Now this is the last paragraph
-Here's a line
-Here's a line
-</textarea></div>

 ## Scrolling

 `Ctrl-u` scrolls up (think "u for up")

 `Ctrl-d` scrolls down (think "d for down")

-<div><textarea>
-Try scrolling up and down with Ctrl-u and Ctrl-d

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line

-Here's a line
-</textarea></div>

 You might want to consider changing your Caps Lock key to Control.
 If you use Vim, having easy access to Control will be much more valuable to you than having a Caps Lock key.
 In Mac OS X you can do this by going to System Preferences > Keyboard > Modifier Keys.